The Solent Forum

-The statutory guidance requires that LNRS follow administrative boundaries into the inter tidal zone only as far as mean low water only.
+The statutory guidance requires that LNRS follow administrative boundaries into the inter tidal zone only as far as mean low water.
 In May 2024, Defra clarified that Responsible Authorities (RAs) should not include marine at this time and that work is underway at the Marine Management Organisation (MMO) to explore how spatial planning for marine nature recovery might develop in the future.

 The Solent's coast is covered by the Hampshire, Isle of Wight and West Sussex LNRS'.
 They include: